 If you and your partner are trying to conceive, one of the hardest parts is the waiting.
-The infamous two week wait is enough to frustrate even the most patient woman.
-The question thus arises, do you need to wait two weeks?
-With advances in technology it is now possible to detect pregnancy from the convenience of your own home before you have even missed your period.
-How early you can test depends on the type of test you are using.
+The infamous two-week wait is enough to frustrate even the most patient woman.
+The question thus arises—do you really need to wait two weeks?
+With advances in technology, it’s now possible to detect pregnancy from the convenience of your own home before you have even missed your period.
+How early you can test just depends on the type of test you are using.

 How pregnancy tests work

-Whether you are having a blood test done in a lab or using a urine test as home, the both work by detecting the hormone hCG.
+Whether you are having a blood test done in a lab or are using a urine test at home, they both work by detecting the hormone hCG.
 There are several types of tests done in the lab that can detect hCG.
-Many doctors use the same type of test as the kits used in home pregnancy tests.
-These tests work by using a substance that changes color once it is bound to hCG.
-Blood tests can be used to determine the exact amount of hCG being produced by the woman whereas urine tests are limited to determining whether or not hCG is present at a high enough level to confirm pregnancy.
+Many doctors use the same type of test as the kits used in home pregnancy tests, which work by using a substance that changes color once it’s bound to hCG.
+Blood tests can be used to determine the exact amount of hCG being produced by the woman, whereas urine tests are limited to determining whether or not hCG is present at a high enough level to confirm pregnancy.
 A pregnancy test is considered positive if the hCG level is 5 mIU/L or above.

 What is hCG and when will I begin producing it?

-To understand how pregnancy tests work it is helpful to know what hCG is and the basics of early fetal development.
-HCG, or human chorionic gonadotropin, is produced very early in pregnancy and serves several functions to support the developing baby including stimulating progesterone and estrogen production.
+To understand how pregnancy tests work, it’s helpful to know what hCG is and the basics of early fetal development.
+Human chorionic gonadotropin, also known as hCG, is produced very early in pregnancy and serves several functions to support the developing baby including stimulating progesterone and estrogen production.

 When is the earliest you can take a pregnancy test?